Military of the Swedish Empire

-However, despite great successes on the battlefield, inadequate economy and small manpower caused the demise of the Swedish Empire, which ended its 110-year period as a great power in 1721.
+However, despite great successes on the battlefield, an inadequate economy and limited manpower eventually led to the demise of the Swedish Empire, which ended its 110-year period as a great power in 1721.

-At the time of the Thirty Years' War Finns represented essential part of the Swedish army.
-Roughly 2/5 from the infantry and 3/7 from the cavalry in the army were from Finland.
-They served in their own units which used Finnish as their main language.
-Commands were also given in Finnish.
-The Finnish cavalry in the Swedish army was called Hakkapeliitat after their battle cry "Hakkaa päälle!".
-Approximately 110 000 soldiers from Finland lost their lives serving the Swedish Empire between 1617–1721.
-Taking into account the contemporary number of inhabitants in Finland, this would be roughly equivalent to one million casualties in the 20th Century.

 Military of Gustav II Adolf

 Background

 Upon inheriting the Swedish throne in 1611, Gustav II Adolf (Gustavus Adolphus in Latin) also inherited three ongoing wars where Sweden was hopelessly outmatched by its wealthier neighbors.
 The young king saw the need of a strong military force if Sweden was to survive as a nation, and thus he began reforming the army with inspiration from the strategies used by Maurice of Nassau.
 To reach out to as many citizens as possible, Gustavus Adolphus gave the responsibility of conscription to the church, which would choose physically fit locals between the ages of 16 and 60.
 Not only did the church-based conscription enable a quicker and easier way to find able men of suitable age, but religious influence would strengthen the morale and unity of the Swedish troops compared to foreign mercenaries.